bkomuves/nanohs/README.md

 * it compiles via GHC, both with and without optimizations
 * it self-hosts, both with and without optimizations
-* it needs a large C stack (16-32 Mb) + GCC optims (because of the lack of tail call elimination)
+* it needs a large C stack (32+ Mb) + GCC optims (because of the lack of tail call elimination)
-* source code: about 1900 "essential" lines + 520 lines of type annotations; C runtime: \~650 lines (including some debugging features)
+* source code: about 2000 "essential" lines + 560 lines of type annotations; the C runtime is \~650 lines (including some debugging features)
-* the interpreter does not work at the moment
+* the interpreter is not working 100% correctly at the moment

 Usage